 - An integrative business ethics course (3 credits).

 - Participation in the MBA Mentor Program.

 A minimum of 36 credits of graduate coursework is required for the Master of Business Administration degree.
 A student must maintain a minimum 3.0 cumulative GPA, and no single grade lower than a "C" to graduate and progress to any courses with a prerequisite.
-Students without a business undergraduate degree will require additional leveling credits (maximum of 13 credits).
-A student taking all 13 credits of leveling would have a total of 49 credits in their program.

 A minimum of 28 graduate credits must be completed in the Master of Business Administration program at Biola University.

 All students must take the Peregrine Business Exit Exam by their last trimester.

 Students must meet with their department advisor and graduate academic records and degree specialist in the Office of the Registrar one year prior to graduation to declare intent to graduate.
 (See Graduate Graduation Check description in the Admission, Enrollment and Graduation Requirements section).